hmc-cs-dzhang/language-design/language-design.md

 Secondly, the article shows the different factors that coders consider when choosing a function's name.
 First of all, coders should obey the Principle of Least Astonishment: "Every method should do the least surprising thing it could, given its name" [Bloch, 2006].
-The writers of the API went at great lengths to provide the least astonishing name for their function by polling users to gauge their intuition.
+The writers of the API went to great lengths to provide the least astonishing name for their function by polling users to gauge their intuition.
 They also considered whether small changes in behavior would require extensive changes in the code.
 This provided encouragement for `rgb(x)`, since if you later wanted to change the color away from gray, you would only have to change the arguments rather than the function name.
-Furthermore, readibility was a big concern for naming the grayscaling function.
+Furthermore, readability was a big concern for naming the grayscaling function.
 Although `rgb(x)` may have its benefits, it is much less readable than, for example, `gray(x)`.

 Lastly, this article reveals, as Bloch writes, "You can't please everyone so aim to displease everyone equally" [Bloch, 2006].
 The comments show that many